Turkey withdraws from European treaty protecting women - WTMJ

 The Istanbul Convention states that men and women have equal rights and obliges state authorities to take steps to prevent gender-based violence against women, protect victims and prosecute perpetrators.

-Women’s groups and their allies who have been protesting to keep the convention intact immediately called for demonstrations across the country Saturday under the slogan “Withdraw the decision, apply the treaty.”
+Women’s groups and their allies who have been protesting to keep the convention intact immediately called for demonstrations across the country Saturday under the slogan “Withdraw the decision, implement the treaty.”
+They said their years-long struggle would not be erased in one night.

-Violence against and killing of women is on the rise in Turkey, according to rights groups.
+Rights groups say violence against and killing of women is on the rise in Turkey but the interior minister called that a “complete lie” on Saturday.

 A total of 77 women have been killed since the start of the year, according to the We Will Stop Femicide Platform.
-At least 409 women were killed in 2020, according to the group.
+Some 409 women were killed in 2020, with dozens found dead under suspicious circumstances, according to the group.

+Advocacy group Women’s Coalition Turkey said the withdrawal from a human rights agreement was a first in Turkey.
+“It is clear that this decision will further encourage the murderers of women, harassers, rapists,” their statement said.

 Turkey was the first country to sign the Council of Europe’s “Convention on preventing and combating violence against women and domestic violence” at a committee of ministers meeting in Istanbul in 2011.
 The law came into force in 2014 and Turkey’s constitution says international agreements have the force of law.